 - 1.1 In 2009, Leadership agreed that there was a need to restate the Council's policies and practices on grants to voluntary and community organisations VCOs.
 A Review Team was established to complete this work.
 This report outlines the key findings from the review and makes a number of recommendations.
-A consultation on these recommendations has been carried out with the voluntary sector in line with the Derby Compact Agreement. - 1.2 It was agreed at the start of the review as part of the Terms of Reference that the final report and recommendations should include: - good practice which will establish consistency in process and practice across the Council - supporting the third sector to develop - do we need to rationalise the system? - how can we cater better for new bids for grants from new organisations? - how do we make sure the Council's processes and procedures are compliant with the Derby Compact? - 1.3 Officers and voluntary and community sector representatives have generally welcomed the review and contributed positively. - 1.4 Voluntary and community groups make a huge contribution to the quality of life in the city and its residents.
+These recommendations are subject to consultation with the voluntary sector in line with the Derby Compact Agreement. - 1.2 It was agreed at the start of the review as part of the Terms of Reference that the final report and recommendations should include: - good practice which will establish consistency in process and practice across the Council - supporting the third sector to develop - do we need to rationalise the system? - how can we cater better for new bids for grants from new organisations? - how do we make sure the Council's processes and procedures are compliant with the Derby Compact? - 1.3 Officers and voluntary and community sector representatives have generally welcomed the review and contributed positively. - 1.4 Voluntary and community groups make a huge contribution to the quality of life in the city and its residents.
 Around £3m was given as grants to voluntary organisations in 2008/09, supporting more than 360 organisations.
 Grants range from £100 to over £180,000.
-53 organisations receive two or more grants. - 1.5 In support of the Compact Agreement, some grants have moved to multi-year funding agreements, however, this means that funding is tied up for longer and new groups find it difficult to obtain funding. - 1.6 There are a number of officers in different departments administering grants and some co-ordination is undertaken by the Compact Implementation Network. - 1.7 The Council does have commissioning frameworks and there is national guidance on funding for the voluntary and community sector but there is a lack of consistency around: - The use of contracts and grants - Application forms and agreements - Thresholds for lighter touch processes - Reporting arrangements.
+53 organisations receive two or more grants. - 1.5 In support of the Compact Agreement, some grants have moved to multi-year funding agreements, however, this means that funding is tied up for longer and new groups find it difficult to obtain funding. - 1.6 There are a number of officers in different departments administering grants and some co-ordination is undertaken by the Compact Implementation Network. - 1.7 The Council does have commissioning frameworks and there is national guidance on funding for the voluntary and community sector but there is a lack of consistency around: - The use of contracts and grants - Application forms and agreements - Thresholds for lighter touch processes

+- Reporting arrangements.

 - 1.9 The Project Review Group has followed the principles of the Compact agreement and liaised closely with the voluntary and community sector, particularly around options for consultation.
 A five-week consultation to gather views, based on the initial findings, was launched at the Compact Forum on 3 November 2009.
 The consultation was promoted to existing grant recipients, in the media, on the Council website and through Community Action and Children and Young People's Networks.
-58 responses were received and many were happy with the guidance and support available from officers to apply for Council grants.
+58 responses were received.
 The main themes which came out of the consultation were around:

 - standardising processes

 - transparency

 - fairness

 - publicity, communications, information

 - monitoring

 - support for infrastructure groups

 - training, guidance and help to apply for funding

 - support for running costs/revenue

 - support for new organisations/activities

 - allocating funding according to priorities.

-- 1.9 A further three week consultation on draft recommendations took place and finished on 31 January 2010.
-The draft recommendations and feedback from the consultation were also considered at Scrutiny Management Commission on 2 February 2010.
-A summary of comments is attached in Appendix 2.
+- 1.9 A further three week consultation on the recommendations, which will finish on 31 January, is currently underway.

-- 1.10 Subject to Cabinet approval, an Action Plan for the implementation of the recommendations is attached at Appendix 3.